-Stabilization structures frame the shoreline edges of the working waterfront.
-Marinas with slips, bulkheads, and wharfs are predominant, with pockets of riprap in a few areas.
+slips, bulkheads, and wharfs are predominant, with pockets of riprap in a few areas.
 Wooden docks, piles, and piers and concrete bulkheads are commonly found.
-Two jetties with riprap partially close off the harbor to the surrounding Bay.
-A naturalized shoreline outside of the Rock Hall town boundary is in the general area west of Green Lane Boat Ramp, at the south side of the harbor.
+Two jetties with riprap the Rock Hall town boundary is in the general area west of Green Lane Boat Ramp, at the Stabilization structures frame the shoreline edges of the working waterfront.
+Marinas with partially close off the harbor to the surrounding Bay.
+A naturalized shoreline outside of south side of the harbor.
 (See Map 7 Shoreline on page 32 for locations of stabilization structures.)